enricoanderson1337/ansible_linux_pxe_windows/README.md

 A pure Linux PXE Server, that provides a full unanttended Windows PXE Installation with customization features such as RunOnce-Script after first boot.

+__Disclaimer__:
-__Disclaimer__: Tested on Ubuntu Server 22.04.
-This was one of my first ansible projects and I would do many things differently today.
+- Tested on Ubuntu Server 22.04
+- This was one of my first ansible projects and I would do many things differently today.
+- Give your pxe-server some disk space, usually 2.5 time the combined iso-sizes (80GB in my case).

 ## Crashcourse for ansible